 Myasthenia gravis (MG) is a chronic (long-term) autoimmune disorder.
 MG is caused by antibodies attacking receptors in muscles.
 This destroys how nerves and muscles communicate, which results in muscle weakness.
 It mostly affects muscles in the eyes, mouth, limbs, and throat.1,2

 People with MG have treatment options to help control muscle weakness and calm the immune system.
-Treatments include medicines, surgery, and lifestyle and alternative treatments.
+Treatments include medicines, surgery, lifestyle changes, and alternative treatments.
 However, even with treatment, MG flares can still happen.3

 What are flares?

 A flare is when the symptoms of MG become more frequent or more severe.
-This is the opposite of a remission, which is a decrease in symptoms.
+This is the opposite of remission, which is a decrease in symptoms.
 The symptoms of an MG flare are the same symptoms as MG.
 These include:1,2

 - Weakness of eye muscles that causes blurred or double vision